• Disease Overview

 Diagnosis

-Diagnostic procedures that may be used to aid in a diagnosis include surgical removal (biopsy) and microscopic examination of small samples of lung tissue, demonstrating inflammation of blood vessels and other associated changes.
-Chest x-rays and other specialized imaging techniques, such as computerized tomography (CT) scanning, typically reveal abnormalities in the lungs (i.e., pulmonary infiltrates).
-During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of an organ's tissue structure.
-In addition, laboratory tests may be conducted, including tests that demonstrate elevated levels of certain white blood cells (eosinophils) and further suggest the presence of an inflammatory process.
+Diagnostic procedures that can aid in a diagnosis include surgical removal (biopsy) and microscopic examination of tissue samples from affected organs (e.g., the skin, kidney, peripheral nerve, lung) to see if they demonstrate inflammation of blood vessels and other associated changes.
+Chest X-rays and other specialized imaging techniques, such as computerized tomography (CT) scanning, typically reveal abnormalities in the sinuses (e.g. mucosal thickening, sinusitis, polyposis) and lungs (i.e., pulmonary infiltrates, and fluid around the lungs called pleural effusions).
+During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of an organโ€™s tissue structure.
+In addition, laboratory tests may be conducted, including tests that demonstrate elevated levels of eosinophils (especially when levels are greater than (โ‰ฅ1 ร— 109/liter or 10 percent of the total white blood cell count) and elevated levels of IgE, which are antibodies involved in allergies and inflammatory processes.
+Although present in only 30 to 50 percent of patients, ANCAs can help with the diagnosis as well.

 • < Previous section